lab050/Bark/README.md

 The current DSL isn't optimal for plain usage (and is rather verbose and fuzzy), but is designed to be used within environment where the actual usage of the `BarkClient` is abstracted on a higher level.

 # License
-Copyright © 2013 Gideon de Kok
+Copyright © 2013 Gideon de Kok, SpotDog

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at